 An onsite supervisor must remain at the library at all times when staff are present.
 An employee who is on-site may be assigned to perform the supervisory role.

 The workplace is a public library.
-The general public will be permitted to enter the public library, subject to certain restrictions and safeguards, beginning June 8, 2020, pursuant to EO 2020-110.
+The general public will be permitted to enter the public library, subject to certain restrictions and safeguards, pursuant to orders from the State of Michigan, MI-OSHA, (Michigan Occupational Safety & Health Administration) and MDHHS (Michigan Department of Health & Human Service).
 Thus, there is anticipated exposure from close contact with the general public and people who may not know or suspect that they are infected with COVID-19.
 The employer considers in-person workers who interact with the general public to be at “medium exposure risk” under OSHA’s Guidance on Preparing Workplaces for COVID-19 (“OSHA Guidance”), which is defined as follows:

 Medium exposure risk jobs include those that require frequent and/or close contact (i.e., within 6 feet of) people who may be infected with SARS-CoV-2, but who are not known or suspected COVID-19 patients.
 In areas without ongoing community transmission, workers in this risk group may have frequent contact with travelers who may return from international locations with widespread COVID-19 transmission.
 In areas where there is ongoing community transmission, workers in this category may have contact with the general public (e.g., schools, high-population-density work environments, some high-volume retail settings).